Biomes of the World: Definition, Map, Types, Examples, & Facts

 4. Aquatic Biome

 A biome is a large ecological area on Earth where plants, animals, and other organisms live in a specific type of climate and environment.
+The term biome was suggested by Clements in 1916.
 Each biome, including deserts, forests, grasslands, and aquatic regions, has special features and life forms designed to their conditions, such as temperature, rainfall, and soil type.
 Biomes help classify Earth's biodiversity and where different environments support different species and ecological interactions.

-There are different types of biome present in the world.
-Each one of them have their own has its importance and contribution in balancing the environment.
+There are different types of biomes present in the world.
+Each one of them has its own importance and contribution in balancing the environment.
 The major types and biomes of the world facts are discussed below:

 Biomes